-An effective CAT 2020 preparation is the key to obtaining an excellent percentile and getting admission in the IIMs, SPJIMR, FMS, MDI, IMT and over 1200 prestigious business schools.
-This year (2020), IIM Indore will be conducting the CAT 2020 exam on 29th November 2020.
+An effective CAT preparation 2022 is the key to obtaining an excellent percentile and getting admission in the IIMs, SPJIMR, FMS, MDI, IMT and over 1200 prestigious business schools.

 Table of Contents

 - CAT – Exam Pattern 2022